quangnguyen250306-ui/cisc-121-project/README.md

 *(You can replace this with your own demo video link if needed)*

 I chose to implement linear search as it is the most fundamental searching algorithm.
-While it is simpler than binary search, it provides a clear and intuitive model for understanding how search operations work step-by-step.
+While it is simpler than binary search, it provides a clear model to explain how search operations work step-by-step.

 The linear search algorithm, given a list and a target value, is performed as follows:
 - Start from the first element of the list.